dealoux/tenchikatori-toes/README.md

 | `npm run dev` | Builds project and open web server, watching for changes |
 | `npm run build` | Builds code bundle with production settings  |
 | `npm run serve` | Run a web server to serve built code bundle |

-## Development

-After cloning the repo, run `npm install` from your project directory.
-Then, you can start the local development server by running `npm run dev` and navigate to localhost.

-## Production

-After running `npm run build`, the files you need for production will be on the `dist` folder.
-To the build, run `npm run serve` and navigate to localhost

 ## Important Links